BETA PHOTO: Right 2 routes in Box Canyon. BS Too and Step Rig...

-This crag is South Facing, due to the mountains to the East & West of it light comes up and goes down early.
-There are NO crowds, mainly because the Mount Zirkel area is not know for its stellar crags, or dense population, but if you are in the neighborhood there is trad & sport climbing to be had.
+This crag is South-facing.
+Due to the mountains to the East & West of it, light comes up and goes down early.
+There are NO crowds, mainly because the Mount Zirkel area is not know for its stellar crags, or dense population, but if you are in the neighborhood, there is trad & sport climbing to be had.
 There is a lot of loose rock on the trad climbs due to low traffic, but this was not an issue with any bolted climbs.
-Camping is of plenty, while goods can be bought in Clark, I suggest purchasing beer, gas, food, in Steamboat to help save you a buck, and the only know map I saw of Seed House Wall/crag was at Backdoor Sports, so feel free to stop in there and ask.
+There is plenty of camping.
+While goods can be bought in Clark, I suggest purchasing beer, gas, and food in Steamboat to help save you a buck, and the only know map I saw of Seed House Wall/crag was at Backdoor Sports, so feel free to stop in there and ask.
 The crag I'm describing is past Seed House Wall/crag.

-Starting from Steamboat Springs take Elk River Rd/CR-129 North towards Clark.
-After 19 miles of a meandering road you will come to Seed House Rd/CR-64, which will head East, and contains several climbing walls/crags First you'll see Seed House Wall/crag, then Cougar Rock, and finally what I believe is called Hole in the Wall, which is DIRECTLY ACROSS THE ROAD from the Box Canyon of the Elk River Aprx.
-8 miles from the beginning of Seed House Rd.
-There is parking all around do to the great sight seeing, and kayaking of the Box Canyon of the Elk River.
+Starting from Steamboat Springs, take Elk River Rd/CR-129 North towards Clark.
+After 19 miles of a meandering road, you will come to Seed House Rd/CR-64, which will head East, and it contains several climbing walls/crags.
+First you'll see Seed House Wall/crag, then Cougar Rock, and finally what I believe is called Hole in the Wall, which is DIRECTLY ACROSS THE ROAD from the Box Canyon of the Elk River approximately 8 miles from the beginning of Seed House Rd.
+There is parking all around do to the great sightseeing and kayaking of the Box Canyon of the Elk River.

 ['4 Stars',0],['3 Stars',2],['2 Stars',3],['1 Star',0],['Bomb',0]

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Box Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Box Canyon:

 Steel Nuts 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 80'